IgniteUI/help-topics/topics/05_ASP-NET-MVC/04_MVCScaffolding/~MVC-Scaffolding.md

 3. Click on the "Add" menu item and then on "New Scaffolder Item..." option.
 This set of steps is demonstrated in the screenshot below:
 ![](images/Step1.png)
-4. Next, you will be prompted to choose the type of Scaffolding item you want - this can be an "Ignite UI View" or an "Ignite UI Controller with View".
+4. Next, you will be prompted to choose the type of Scaffolding item you want - this can be an "%%ProductName%% View" or an "%%ProductName%% Controller with View".
 These selection options are demonstrated in the screenshot below:
 ![](images/Step2.png)
 The difference between these two options is that one adds a simple View, whereas the other one creates a View, along with a controller.